(in time-travel contexts) in or to all points in time

-Richard Dodson submitted a cite from a 1987 reprint of Isaac Asimov's "The End of Eternity"; we would like to verify the 1955 first edition.
+Richard Dodson submitted a cite from a 1987 reprint of Isaac Asimov's "The End of Eternity"; we have enough other evidence that we do not actively need to verify it in the 1955 first edition.

 Jeff Prucher submitted a cite from a reprint of Poul Anderson's "The Time Patrol"; Mike Christie verified it in the original 1955 magazine appearance.

 Imran Ghory submitted a 2000 cite from David and Leigh Eddings' "The Redemption of Althalus".

 Mike Christie submitted a cite from a 1979 reprint of Clifford Simak's "All Flesh Is Grass".

 Ben Ostrowsky submitted a 1943 cite from P. Schuyler Miller in Astounding.